 I don’t know about you, but I can’t fully relax until I’ve taken off my bra and put on my cozy socks.
-Invest in a few pairs of soft pajama pants, a cozy knit cardigan and some wool socks and make it a habit to wear them in the evening.
+Invest in a few pairs of soft pajama pants, a cozy knit cardigan, and some wool socks, and make it a habit to wear them in the evening.
 Just the thought is blissful to me!

 I don’t care how old your kids are, get yourself some snuggles while you have the chance!
-There is nothing more relaxing and wonderful than laying with your babies and snuggling with them while watching a movie or talking about their day.
+There is nothing more relaxing and wonderful than lying with your babies and snuggling with them while watching a movie or talking about their day.
 And when your kids are in bed, snuggle with your spouse!

-There are so many more ways you can create a cozy, relaxing, homey atmosphere for your family, but these tips will at least get you started.
+There are so many more ways to create a cozy, relaxing, homey atmosphere for your family, but these tips will at least get you started.
 Hygge can be just the type of lifestyle shift you need to bring that feeling of togetherness back into the fold of everyday life.
 If the “happiest people in the world” swear by it, maybe it’s worth a shot?